 Basher seems to get a bit of love too.

-Evil Is Cool: Ganon was complimented among his very first scene in The Legend of Zelda: The Annotated Series.
+Evil Is Cool: Ganon in The Legend of Zelda: The Annotated Series.

-Fridge Horror: Typically pointed out in episodes but a more out of universe one was for the Armor of Light folks.
-It was a Christian special that talked all about victory and defeating enemies... not a single word about forgiveness (for 96 percent of the special), loving your enemies or just freaking letting God sort out who goes to heaven and who goes to Hell like He is supposed to.
+Fridge Horror: Often highlighted throughout the project, but Armor of Light triggered an out of universe revelation.
+It's a Christian special that talks about victory and defeating enemies — but for about 96% of its run-time not a single word about forgiveness, loving your enemies, or just freaking letting God sort out who goes to Heaven and who goes to Hell.
 The fact they weren't trying to hide the 'sheep' mentality was found a tad horrifying.

-Hilarious in Hindsight: In the third Street Fighter episode, "Deadpool", in his one scene, says he's gettin' out of the series, because there's no yellow boxes he can speak into.
-One of the annotation colors is yellow, now.
+Hilarious in Hindsight: In Street Fighter episode 3, "Deadpool" says he's gettin' out of this series because there's no yellow boxes he can speak into.
+This was before yellow became an available color for annotations.

 The Annotators experienced this in regards to Sonic Sat AM, with the dull stories and Sonic's obnoxious characterization being particular turn-offs.
 This resulted in the early end of the show's run on the channel and the second season's abandonment due to a lack of enthusiasm and interest for the show.

-Isn't that trope usually for 'good' sounds?
-What might be a better example is Bison's 'yesh' since everyone went wild when that awesome scene occurred.
+Bison's 'yesh' since everyone went wild when that awesomely famous scene occurred.
 Also the music accompanying it later invoked many glorious 'yeshes!'

 Thanks to episode 9 of Ctrl+Alt+Del, the sound of a slide whistle always causes Buckley's name to come up.